 Lower stress levels, healthier weight, and better vision.
 More than 400 studies have shown that spending time in green spaces helps with stress management, weight, and vision, and is associated with other numerous health benefits.

-So many great reasons to get children playing outdoors!
+So many great reasons to get children playing outdoors, as these quotes about children and nature emphasise.
 But how do you actually tempt them outside?

 Playing outdoors: 10 tips for encouraging kids to spend time outside